Aditi3/react-native-example/README.md

 - Build the Android App
   - Start packager

-      Open the terminal and start the metro bundler
+     Open the terminal and start the metro bundler by running the following command.

      ```
      yarn start